carlosftm/RPi-Pico2-Baremetal/README.md

 cd ..
 git clone -b master https://github.com/raspberrypi/pico-examples.git
 ```
-## Build the picotool to generate the .uf2 files
+## Build the picotool to flash and to generate the .uf2 files
 The .uf2 files are files used to flash the Pico board when it is mounted as hard drive on the PC.
 The .uf2 file is generated out of the .elf file.
 Previously, the ELF-to-UF2 conversion was handled by the elf2uf2 tool in the SDK.
 Now, for the Pico2 board, the SDK also uses picotool to hash and sign binaries.